 This strategy asks volunteers to respond to a given prompt in a randomized order.
-This established "landing pattern" enables students to respond in an orderly fashion and ensures that all of the students who wish to respond are heard.
+This established "landing pattern" enables students to respond in a democratic fashion and ensures that all of the students who wish to respond are heard.

-When asking a question or giving a prompt for response, ask for a certain number of volunteers based on the number of responses you think would be appropriate.
+When asking a question or giving a prompt, ask for a certain number of volunteers based on the number of responses you think would be appropriate.
 For example, you might say, "Can I get three volunteers who will respond?"

-Let each volunteer draw a card with a number on it, then allow the students to respond in that order.
-Card #1 will respond first, card #2 will respond second, and so on.
+Let each volunteer draw a card with a number on it, and then allow students to respond in that order.
+Card 1 will respond first, Card 2 will respond second, and so on.
 You may use a deck of playing cards, index cards that you have hand-numbered, or any other ordered numbering pattern.
-Numbering volunteers randomly organizes responses into a "landing pattern."
+Numbering volunteers randomly organizes their responses into a "landing pattern."